-Skip to 2 minutes and 1 secondFunctional foods must remain food as they must achieve their effect in amounts normally consumed in a diet.
+Skip to 1 minute and 53 secondsFunctional foods must remain food as they must achieve their effect in amounts normally consumed in a diet.
 The other term is nutraceuticals.
 This word is recently used quite often, but not everybody knows exactly what it is.
 A lot of people think that nutraceuticals are special pharmaceutical design products that have a special function in our body, but in fact, nutraceuticals are food or food ingredients that have a positive effect, defined physiological effect on our body.
 They do not easily fall into the legal categories of food or drug, and often, they are between the two.

 Extracts, functional foods, nutraceuticals…